Schools of Choice Options for Families Residing Outside Ann Arbor

-Schools of Choice Transfer Application Window Currently Closed
+Schools of Choice Transfer Option is Closed for the 2019-20 School Year

 - Transportation to and from school will not be provided by AAPS.
 Transportation is the responsibility of the parent or guardian.
 The ability of a family to transport students to arrive on time to school and be picked up on time is an important consideration when applying for Schools of Choice.
 Please consider this carefully.

-- All high school transfer students may be subject to a 180-day athletic ineligibility period per MHSAA policy.
+- All high school transfer students may be subject to an athletic ineligibility period per MHSAA policy.
 For more information, please contact the athletic director at the school you have been approved for Schools of Choice admission.

 - Applications are accepted anytime within the the application window timeframe.
 Applications are NOT processed on a first come, first served basis.